leehwasu96/Cheongju-University-Camera/README.md

   ```shell
   cd scripts
   ```
-  Download the Python practice code located in the OpenCV example source code folder within the   Practice source code folder from the GitHub repository to the 'scripts' folder.
+  Download the Python practice code located in the OpenCV example source code folder within the Practice source code folder in the GitHub repository to the 'scripts' folder.
   ```shell
   chmod +x *
   ```